Wheelchair-accessible taxis/private hire vehicles and assistance dogs

 Information for taxi drivers

-We have published a policy setting out details about our expectations of how taxi drivers will treat passengers in wheelchairs, and passengers with assistance dogs.
+The Taxi and private hire licensing policy (PDF 1.4MB) sets out details about our expectations of how drivers will treat passengers in wheelchairs, and passengers with assistance dogs.

 Drivers with medical conditions, which mean that they cannot safely carry out the legal duties relating to passengers in wheelchairs or passengers with assistance dogs, can apply for an exemption certificate.
 To apply, please complete the form below with details of your medical condition, and submit this to the Licensing department.
 You will also need to provide supporting evidence from doctors treating you for the condition.
 The policy above gives further information on how we will process exemption applications.